lakshmankumar12/nixPowerToolNotes/misc_tools.md

 # curl

 ```
 # -f        --> be quiet on failures (Not sure, what failures are okay and what shouldn't be quietened)
 # -s        --> silent or quiet mode.
 Mute o/p
 # -S        --> when used with -s, -S will show errors
 # -L        --> Track redirects
+# -C        --> continue from where you left
+# -o <file> --> choose output file
 # --interface <ip> -- choose a local-bind-ip
+# -X/--request <cmd> -- specifies a custom command to use (eg: -X GET)
+# -H/--header <hdr>  -- extra header to include in request (eg: -H "accept: application/json")

 curl 'http://...link' -o out_file
 ```